rutolphis/VINF/README.md

 # Wikipedia Search in Multiple Languages

 ## Overview
 The Wikipedia Search in Multiple Languages project utilizes Python, PyLucene, and Spark to perform advanced searches across Wikipedia articles in multiple languages.
-This application is containerized using Docker to ensure ease of setup and consistent run environments.

 ## Technologies Used
 - **Python**: Primary programming language.
 - **PyLucene**: Integration of Python with the Lucene search engine for robust searching capabilities.